 Once you receive notification from ECU accepting you into the ECU Student Exchange Program, you will need to start getting organised.
 There are a number of things that you will need to do and be aware of, so please read each section of this page carefully!

-Student Central will provide you with the relevant partner institution application you will need to complete in order to apply for exchange at that partner institution.
+The Student Hub will provide you with the relevant partner institution application you will need to complete in order to apply for exchange at that partner institution.

-Please note that if the partner application requires you to submit documents that you have already provided to the ECU Student Central as part of your ECU exchange application, you do not need to submit these documents again.
+Please note that if the partner application requires you to submit documents that you have already provided to the Student Hub as part of your ECU exchange application, you do not need to submit these documents again.